Monadical-SAS/llmeval/tasks/task5_dedup_contact/task.md

 # Contact List Deduplicator

-You have a CSV file `input/contacts.csv` containing contact information with potential duplicates.
+You have a CSV file `contacts.csv` containing contact information with potential duplicates.

 Your task is to identify and merge duplicate contacts based on matching criteria, then generate a JSON report.